raj422-tech/CODE-TECH-task1/README.md

 #TECHNOLOGIES USED:
--**PYTHON**:THE PRIMARY PROGRAMMING LANGUAGE USED FOR SENTIMENT ANALYTICS -**TEXTBLOB**:TextBlob is a free, open-source Python library that processes textual data and provides a simple API for natural language processing (NLP) tasks
+-**PYTHON**:THE PRIMARY PROGRAMMING LANGUAGE USED FOR SENTIMENT ANALYTICS -**TEXTBLOB**:TextBlob is a free, open-source Python library that processes textual data and provides a simple API for natural language processing (NLP) tasks.